GogRares-1/GogRares-1/README.md

 # Hello ✌️, I'm Gog Rares

-A Computer Science student based in Romania!
+A Computer Engineering student based in Romania!

 # 🍀 About me
 ⭐ I'm a computer engineer who is passionate about coding, problem-solving, and building cool projects.<br>